visibilityspots/icinga-scripts/README.md

 and throw this message to the icinga server depending on the idle time (if more than 1 hour idle* then warning):

         OK status:
-        Active user(s): XXXXXX logged in at XX:XX
+        OK: Active user(s): XXXXXX logged in at XX:XX or OK: No users logged in

         Warning status:
         WARNING: Inactive user(s): XXXXXX passive for XX:XXm

 * Idle time is the time since the last shell activity has been made

-MEMORY
+Memory
 ======

 This check will calculates the free and used percentages of memory an ram of the monitored host using the output of